JuliaDynamics/Agents.jl/docs/src/boltzmann_example01.md

 * At every step, agents give one unit of their money (if they have any) to a random agent.
 * We will see how wealth will be distributed after a few steps.

 The code of this tutorial is in the `examples/boltzmann_wealth_distribution.jl` file on the Github repository.
-The `examples` directory contains implementations of more examples too.

 ## Building the model